SFort/imgDupeUtil/README.md

 after it's compleated importing the data run `java -jar imgDupeUtil-1.jar ":mpvUi"` to start the ui. or in case you prefer no ui. run `java -jar imgDupeUtil-1.jar ":mpv"` for every entry

+clicking on the buttons in the ui will delete the entire path